Goals

 2. Heap

-Instead strndup must allocate space from the heap, so that the data can persist after the function exits.
-Edit strndup to use a call to malloc to request the necessary number of bytes.
+Instead strndup must allocate space from the heap, so the memory will persist after the function exits.
+The strndup should call malloc to request the necessary number of bytes.
 How many total bytes of space are needed to store a string with n characters?

 Now that you have the necessary memory set aside, what function from the strings module can you call to copy the first n characters from the src string to the new memory?
 What is the final step that completes the new string?